How to improve your credit rating

 2. Put bills in your name (where possible) and pay them by direct debit.

-3. Open a couple of store cards as these are usually also easier to get than standard rate credit cards, but ALWAYS pay them off in full every month and you've got another way to show you can handle your finances responsibly.
+3. Open a couple of store cards as these are usually also easier to get than standard rate credit cards, but always pay them off in full every month and you've got another way to show you can handle your finances responsibly.
 Don't use this method if you are bad at managing your finances as missing payments on store cards may have a negative impact on your credit rating, the opposite of what you're trying to achieve by using them.

-Step five: Pay your bills by direct debit
+Pay your bills by direct debit

-Step six: Close down old accounts and cards
+Close down old accounts and cards

 Having too much credit available to you may have a negative impact on your credit rating and lenders look at the total amount available to you, not just what you owe.
 To avoid this, close any cards or accounts that you are no longer using and only leave open the active ones.

-Step seven: Dealing with County Court Judgments (CCJ's)
+Dealing with County Court Judgments (CCJ's)

 This will only apply to those who have had one or more CCJ's registered against them.
 If this is the case and you paid the amount in full within 28 days of the claim being made, then the judgment will have been cancelled and shouldn't appear on your credit record.
 Alternatively, if you paid the full amount at a later date, you should obtain a letter of confirmation from whoever filed the judgment and deliver it to the County Court.
 Once the Court has verified the debt has been paid in full, you can ask them to issue you with a certificate of satisfaction or cancellation, which will involve a court fee.
 Your record will then show the debt as satisfied and this will remain there for a period of 6 calendar years after the judgment order.

-Step eight: Notice of Correction
+Notice of Correction

 You can add a Notice of Correction to your report to highlight any mistakes you have found, but that a credit agency has refused to amend.
-Another application of this is to indicate a reason for getting behind on payments due to a change of circumstance in your life, such as divorce or redundancy.
+Another application of this is to indicate a reason for getting behind on payments due to a change of circumstances in your life, such as divorce or redundancy.

 Having a Notice of Correction on your report means your application for credit may take longer as the lender will be obliged under the Guide to Credit Scoring to read any Notices of Correction.
 Therefore, think carefully before you request to have one added to your report.

-Step nine: Curb your card spending
+Curb your card spending

 This is the most obvious step of all, try to minimise any debt on your cards.
 As a rule of thumb, you should try to keep the debt on a card under 30% of your credit limit.

-Step ten: Time your applications wisely
+Time your applications wisely

 Applying for lots of credit in a short space of time and being rejected is not good for your credit rating.
 You can try leaving between 3 and 6 months between applications to help repair your credit rating, but it may take longer.
 Things such as mobile phone contracts and car insurance can also count towards this.

-Article courtesy of Annelies Van de Velde, aqua Card
+Article courtesy of Annelies Van de Velde, aqua Card.